Feasible Dose-Response Curves for Continuous Treatments Under Positivity Violations: Additional Information on Positivity Violation

-\bmsection{Additional Information} In the literature, positivity violations are typically classified into two types—structural and practical—usually in the context of binary interventions \cite{zivich2022positivity, petersen2012diagnosing, westreich2010invited}.
-Analogous definitions can be formulated for continuous interventions.
+In the literature, positivity violations are typically classified into structural and practical forms, usually for binary interventions \cite{zivich2022positivity, petersen2012diagnosing, westreich2010invited}.
+The same ideas extend to continuous interventions.

-\bmsubsection{Near positivity violations} Near violations occur when the positivity assumption is almost, but not completely, violated.
-Here, the probability of receiving certain treatment levels given specific confounder combinations is very close to zero but not exactly zero.
-Although not a strict violation, the consequences are similar: bias and loss of precision in causal estimation \cite{leger2022causal}.
-Estimators become unstable in these regions, since causal methods are particularly sensitive to sparse data \cite{leger2022causal}.
+\paragraph{Near positivity violations.} Near violations occur when positivity is not exactly violated but is close to failing: some treatment levels have conditional probability (or density) very close to zero for certain confounder patterns.
+Although not a strict violation, the practical consequences are similar---loss of precision and potential instability in causal estimation, especially in sparse regions \cite{leger2022causal}.

-\bmsubsection{Structural positivity violations} Structural violations arise when, due to the design or data structure, some subgroups of individuals (defined by their confounders) have no chance of receiving certain treatment values.
-Formally, \( f_{A|\vb{L}}(a|\vb{L}) = 0 \) for these combinations.
+\paragraph{Structural positivity violations.} Structural violations arise when some treatment values are impossible for certain confounder strata by design or mechanism.
+In continuous-treatment notation, this corresponds to